-Criteria JORC Code explanation Commentary separating the Yule and Carlindi granitoid complexes.
+Criteria JORC Code explanation Commentary granitoid complexes.
 It is composed principally of interlayered mafic and ultramafic schists and amphibolite, with subordinate komatiite, clastic sediments, BIF and chert.
-The komatilitic and metasedimentary units within the Wodgina area are tentatively correlated to the Kunagunarrina and Leilira Formations respectively.
+The komatiitic and metasedimentary units within the Wodgina area are tentatively correlated to the Kunagunarrina and Leilira Formations respectively.
 Archean volcanic activity and sedimentation was followed by the intrusion of Archean granitic batholiths with consequent deformation and metamorphism of the sequence.
 Late stage granitic intrusions resulted in the emplacement of simple and complex pegmatite sills and barren quartz veins.
 The Wodgina pegmatite district contains a number of prospective pegmatite groups, including the Wodgina Deposit.
-The Wodgina lithium mineralisation is hosted within a number of sub-parallel, sub-horizontal, northeast trending pegmatite intrusive bodies which base of the massive pegmatite apparently with a dip at between 5° to 30° to the west-southwest.
+The Wodgina lithium mineralisation is hosted within a number of sub-parallel, sub-horizontal, northeast trending pegmatite intrusive bodies with a dip at between 5° to 30° to the west-southwest.
 At this time individual pegmatites vary in strike length from approximately 200m to 400m.
 The thinner near surface pegmatites vary from 10m to 30m in thickness, but vary locally from less than 2m to up to 35m thick.
 The massive basal pegmatite varies from 120m to 200m thick.
 The pegmatites intrude the mafic volcanic and metasedimentary host rocks of the surrounding greenstone belt.
-The lithium in the Cassiterite Pit and shallower pegmatites occurs as 10 - 30 cm long grey-white spodumene crystals within medium grained pegmatites contacts.
-Some zoning of the pegmatites parallel to the contacts is observed, with higher concentrations of spodumene is distributed within fine-grained quartz, feldspar, spodumene and muscovite matrix.
+The lithium in the Cassiterite Pit and shallower pegmatites occurs as 10 - 30 cm long greywhite spodumene crystals within medium grained pegmatites comprising primarily of quartz, feldspar, spodumene and muscovite.
+Typically, the spodumene crystals are oriented orthogonal to the pegmatites parallel to the contacts is observed, with higher concentrations of spodumene occurring close to the upper contact.
+In the massive basal pegmatite, the spodumene is distributed within fine-grained quartz, feldspar, spodumene and muscovite matrix.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the The assets of the Wodgina Tantalum Project have been held in a private equity entity since August 2007.
-As a result exploration results for the Wodgina Project have not been made public since that time.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is.
+The assets of the Wodgina Tantalum Project have been held in a private equity entity since August 2007.
+As a result, exploration results for the Wodgina Project have not been made public since that time.
 Collar details attached.